S. Jagathrakshakan: Controversies

 Jakathrakshakan is alleged to have garnered a distillery license using his political clout during his second tenure as MP in 1999.
 There were also allegations in the discrepancy of age in his election affidavit and his university website.
 After becoming a minister of information and broadcasting, there were allegations that he was trying to float a TV channel and an English newspaper, both of which were not established.

 Multifold increase in personal wealth

-As per official declaration, his assets has increased from 5 Crore in 2009 to 70 crores in 2011.
+As per official declaration, his assets have increased from 5 crore in 2009 to 70 crore in 2011.
 This is the highest percentage rise for property among all ministers in the central cabinet.
 Jagathrakshakan is the founder of Chennai-based Accord Group with interests in Hospitality, Pharmaceuticals, Liquor Manufacturing, and Education.
 In education space, he owns various colleges under the trust Bharath Institute of Higher Education and Research (BIHER).

 Capitation fee sting operation

-In a sting operation conducted by Times of India in June 2009, it was exposed that one the medical colleges founded by him collected 20 lakh rupees for MBBS admission in violation of Supreme Court order and State legislation.
+In a sting operation conducted by the Times of India in June 2009, it was exposed that one of the medical colleges founded by him had collected 20 lakh rupees for MBBS admission in violation of Supreme Court order and state legislation.